LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Tom/Alfread.md

 You know your name(s)

-You believe you have been transported through time, your character(s) are not aware of being multi-inhabited
+You believe you have been transported through time, your character(s) are not aware of multi-inhabiting the same body (at least to begin with)

 You know how to do basic stuff and still have a good survival instinct